farmOS/farmOS/docs/guide/assets/sensors.md

 The *Farm Sensor: Listener* module is a general-purpose sensor sub-module that provides a simple "Listener" sensor type.
-Each sensor asset that is denoted as a listener receives a unique URL with a public and private key that data can be pushed to using standard [HTTP] requests and [JSON]-encoded data.
+Each sensor asset that is denoted as a listener receives a unique URL with a public and private key that data can be pushed to using standard [HTTP] requests with [JSON]-encoded data.
 Data is stored in the database and is displayed in the sensor asset within farmOS.

 Specific instructions are provided in the farmOS interface itself when you